-Nowadays, there are many various platforms to launch own eStore.
-Features of those starting from simple eCommerce tools, like shopping carts and payment integration, enterprise class with much more complex and detail customization options.
+Nowadays, there are many various platforms to launch one’s own eStore.
+Features of those are rangingfrom simple eCommerce tools, like shopping carts and payment integration, to enterprise class with much more complex and detail customization options.

-Four global leaders handle more than half eStores.
+Four global leaders handle more than half of eStores.
 Their names are: WooCommerce, Squarespace Commerce, Magento and Shopify.
-To get to know about the difference between them let’s take a closer look to each one:
+To get to know about the difference between them let’s take a closer look at each one:

-Launched in 2011 as a free eCommerce plugin for WordPress websites, it allows to use most of the features that any e-Store requires.
+Launched in 2011 as a free eCommerce plugin for WordPress websites, it allows using most of the features any e-Store requires.
 Moreover, there are various extensions to use for special needs.
-They may be acquired free or be purchased to advance capability of the website.
+They may be acquired for free or be purchased to advance capability of the website.

 - It’s completely free to download.

-- There are bunches of free themes, and some premium (start from $39).
+- There are bunches of free themes, and some premium ones (which start from $39).

 - Prices of extensions vary from zero to $250.